cassiebuhler/cassiebuhler.github.io/_pages/research.md

 </style>

-I work at the intersection of optimization, machine learning, and conservation.
-My research uses mixed-integer and derivative-free optimization to tackle environmental problems, specifically for conservation and natural resource management decisions.
+My research is at the boundary of optimization and machine learning, focusing on computational methods for mixed-integer and derivative-free optimization.
+I'm interested in using these tools to tackle environmental problems, specifically for conservation and natural resource management decisions.

+The 30x30 initiative&mdash;preserving 30% of the earth's land and sea by 2030&mdash;is a particular interest of mine and I explore situations where optimization and machine learning responsibly support this goal.

 ## Publications